ScotchLabs/kudos/README.md

 # Not from CMU?

 You can modify this application to support non cmu email addresses.
 If your organization uses a different unified email domain, you can simply change the `default_email` function in `models.py` to use your domain instead of the andrew.cmu.edu domain.
 To support arbitrary emails, you could either add an email field to the account signup form, or go through the whole application and combine the username and email attributes into one (i.e. make it so that the username is their email).
 For the former, you should also look into the password recovery page and add an option for submitting your email in case they forgot their username.
-In any case, you should change the form titles that currently say "Andrew ID" to whatever method you choose.
+In any case, you should also change the form titles and various text that currently say "Andrew ID" to whatever method you choose.